 If at first you don’t succeed, I was taught by my mother, try and try again.

-This attitude is one of the most important mindsets for many U.S. spouses trying to help immigrate their spouse born in another country.
+This attitude is one of the most important mindsets for many U.S. spouses trying to help immigrate their spouses born in another country.

 Especially those who need to win a hardship waiver to remain together as a family.

-In most cases, immigrants who entered without inspection (EWI) need to return to their home countries for green card interviews (unless they qualify under a narrow group of exceptions, allowing them to attend their interviews at a local immigration office).
+In most I-601 waiver cases, immigrants who entered the United States without inspection are required to return to their home countries for permanent residence interviews (unless they qualify under a narrow group of exceptions, allowing them to be interviewed at a local immigration office).

-If they have lived here for one year without permission, and they depart, however temporary, they are subject to a ten-year bar to re-entry.
+If they have lived here for one year without permission, then depart, however temporary, they are subject to a ten-year bar to re-entry.

-This is where the I-601 application for a waiver of grounds of inadmissibility comes into play.
+This is where applications for a waiver of inadmissibility come into play.

 If granted, a waiver forgives an immigrant’s transgression and grants admission to the United States.